maustrauk/web-sprint-challenge-advanced-react/README.md

     4. Unmounting: As the name suggests Unmounting is the final step of the component lifecycle where the component is removed from the page.

 3. Demonstrate an understanding of class component lifecycle methods.

+Mounting
+These methods are called in the following order when an instance of a component is being created and inserted into the DOM:

+constructor()
+static getDerivedStateFromProps()
+render()
+componentDidMount()

+Updating
+An update can be caused by changes to props or state.
+These methods are called in the following order when a component is being re-rendered:

+static getDerivedStateFromProps()
+shouldComponentUpdate()
+render()
+getSnapshotBeforeUpdate()
+componentDidUpdate()

+Unmounting
+This method is called when a component is being removed from the DOM:

+componentWillUnmount()

+Error Handling
+These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.

+static getDerivedStateFromError()
+componentDidCatch()

 4. Define stateful logic.